- Related Symptoms

-Nausea is the feeling that you are soon going to throw up!
+Nausea is the feeling that you are soon going to throw up.
 Your salivary secretions increase, you feel heaviness in your chest and throat, and you feel like throwing up.
-We all feel uncomfortable when we are sick, and nausea goes a notch higher in making us feel terrible.
+We all feel uncomfortable when we are sick, but nausea can make us feel terrible.
 Not all types of nausea result in vomiting, but vomiting is often preceded by nausea.
-Recurring nausea is often a sign of a serious malady such as hepatitis, gastritis, ulcer, and stomach flu and may need a consultation by a doctor.
+Recurring nausea is often a sign of a serious disease such as hepatitis, gastritis, ulcer, and stomach flu and may need a consultation by a doctor.

 Here are a few things that can help relieve nausea fast:

-- Ginger is known to relieve nausea.
-Research has shown capsules of powdered ginger effective in reducing nausea and vomiting.
+- Ginger: Ginger is known to relieve nausea.
+Research has shown capsules of powdered ginger are effective in reducing nausea.
 You can also try a cup of ginger tea, a few gingersnap cookies, or a piece of ginger candy.

-- Acupressure, ancient healing art in traditional Chinese medicine, is also effective in relieving nausea and vomiting (especially during pregnancy and due to chemotherapy [cancer treatments]).
+Acupressure, an ancient healing art in traditional Chinese medicine, is also effective in relieving nausea (especially during pregnancy and due to chemotherapy [cancer treatments]).
 It involves applying pressure on some points in the body.
 Here is how to use acupressure to get rid of nausea:

 - Position your palm such that it faces toward the ceiling or the sky.
 Locate the two hard bands of tissue known as tendons that run just below your wrist in the line of your index finger.
 This is referred to as a P-6 pressure point.